Business ideas for 2014: Personal trainer

 The fitness industry is regularly evolving and new training techniques are emerging for 2014, high intensity interval training and bodyweight training have been identified by many fitness experts in particular, so there are opportunities to incorporate these areas into your offering.

 Starting a personal training business costs less than £10,000 and it’s a flexible market as you can set up on full-time or part-time basis and you can work around an existing job to supplement your income.
+For more information, take a look at our guide on how to become a personal trainer.

 There is also the opportunity to partner with established gyms such as David Lloyd and Fitness First, as well as organisations and clubs; local sports team for instance are a growing market for personal trainers.